 For those already with a log in, follow this link to log back in and manage your reservations.

 ALCOHOLIC BEVERAGES - Maine State law prohibits anyone under the age of 21 to possess or consume alcoholic beverages or anyone to furnish alcoholic beverages to anyone under the age of 21.
-Alcohol must be contained to your own campsite.
+Please keep alcohol contained to your own campsite.

-BICYCLES - State of Maine Law requires that children under the age of 16 years old must wear a helmet.
-We want to keep all children safe, so please make sure your children obey this rule & are riding safely.
-Bicycles will not be ridden after dark.
-Please ride at a reasonable speed.
+BICYCLES - State of Maine Law requires that children under the age of 16 years old to wear a helmet, please make sure your children wear one.
+Bicycles may not be ridden after dark.

-CIGARETTE SMOKERS/VAPING - Please do not drop cigarette butts on the ground.
-Discarding of butts should be done in a neat and safe manner.
-Either burn them or dispose of them in another safe manner so that they do not catch trash barrels on fire.
-Please do not smoke anything in or around our restrooms, store or playground.
+SMOKING & VAPING - Please do not drop cigarette butts on the ground.
+Discarding of butts should be done in a clean and safe manner.
+Please dispose of them in a safe manner so that they do not catch trash barrels/forest on fire.
+Please do not smoke ANYTHING in/around restrooms, store, or playground.

-FIREWORKS, FIREARMS, OTHER WEAPONS & ILLEGAL SUBSTANCES ARE PROHIBITED ON CAMPGROUND PROPERTY
+FIREWORKS, FIREARMS, OTHER WEAPONS, AND ILLEGAL SUBSTANCES ARE PROHIBITED ON CAMPGROUND PROPERTY

 MOOSEHEAD ATV RIDERS - The town of Greenville asks that you please stay on the marked ATV Access Route.
 To access Indian Hill Trading Post, please travel in the breakdown lane.
-Please carefully watch for traffic on Route 15, as it is fast.
+Please carefully watch for traffic on Route 15, it’s fast.
 When travelling in downtown Greenville you will stay in the travel lane and abide by the posted speed limit, 25 MPH.
-You must be 16 years of age or older to operate an ATV on a public paved road.
+You must be 16 years of age or older to operate an ATV on a public paved road in Maine.
 Please stay on marked trails.

-QUIET HOURS - Will be observed from 10pm - 7am.
-Nightly patrol will ensure compliance with this rule.
-Anyone that does not comply with this rule will be asked to leave.
+QUIET HOURS - Are from 10pm - 7am.
 Please no radios or TVs on outside during quiet hours.
 Please be respectful of others trying to relax or sleep.

 VEHICLES - The speed limit in the campground is 5 MPH.
-There is limited space on each site for parking depending on the site and any additional vehicles must be parked in the designated parking area up front.
-Parking on adjacent sites is not allowed.
-Please watch for children, pets and people walking, always.
+There is limited space on each site for parking, depending on the site.
+Parking on adjacent sites or blocking the roads are not allowed.
+Please watch for children, pets and people walking.
 There will be no refund given for guests asked to leave for unsafe driving.
-No ATV’s, golf carts or other motorized vehicles of any kind, are allowed on campground roads or in your site.
+No ATV’s, golf carts or other motorized vehicles allowed on campground roads or on your site (except for sites 1, 2, 3, 4, 6, 25, 26 or 27.
 ATV’s are to be parked in the designated area by the office.

 CAMPFIRES - Must be kept small and within the fire pit provided by the campground.
 Do not leave your campsite or go to bed with a fire still burning.
 PLEASE DO NOT MOVE FIRE PITS.
 Firewood is sold at the store.
-Do not burn large logs in the fire pits.
-Please do not burn pressure treated lumber, lumber with nails or screws, or lumber that has been painted.
-Firewood from out of state is not permitted, per Maine state law: "Buy where you burn."
-This prevents the spread of insects, etc. from one location or state to another.
+Do not burn large logs, pressure treated/painted lumber or lumber with nails, screws, or staples.
+Firewood from out of state is not permitted, per Maine state law.
+This prevents the spread of insects, etc., from one location or state to another.
 Please use caution with fires on windy days.
-Do not burn trash in your fire, paper and wood are the only items allowed in the fire pits.
+Do not burn trash in your fire, only paper and wood are allowed.
 There will be a fee of $25 if trash is left.

 DO NOT DUMP CHARCOAL OR ASHES IN THE WOODS

-CAMPSITES - Campsites are rented to one family consisting of two adults and two children (under the age of 18).
+CAMPSITES - Campsites are rented to one group consisting of two adults and two children (under 18).
 Extra adults or children will be charged a fee.
 Please do not drive nails, screws or any other damaging object into trees or peel the bark off.
-Please dispose of all trash and cans/bottles in the appropriate bins throughout the campground.
+Please dispose of all trash and recyclables in the appropriate bins throughout the campground.
 Please do not leave trash outside your camper/tent at night, it will likely attract unwanted nuisance animals.
-Please leave all picnic tables and railroad ties where you found them.
+Please leave picnic tables, railroad ties, fire rings and grates, and the site the way you found them.